 Like This Recipe?Share on Facebook / Instagram - Please mention @countryatheartrecipes or tag #countryatheartrecipes

 Sirloin Steak Marinade is a recipe we have been enjoying for many years.
-Of course, it’s perfect for sirloin steak, but we’ve been known to put it on other types of steak as well.
-Even KC Strips–although many people would frown on such an idea. …
+Made with soy sauce, brown sugar, onion, garlic, and lime juice, it seasons sirloin steak perfectly.
+I’ve been known to put it on other types of steak as well, even KC Strips.

 We’ve been enjoying Zesty Pizza Sauce at our house for years.
 It’s the perfect amount of tomato combined with herbs and seasonings that give your pizza just the right amount of zing that compliments the other toppings and of course, that glorious crust!